scythe-suite/danake/site/src/running.md

 Such steps are quite standard (albeit complex), so are not described in detail here.
-The [testing setup](testing.md) suggests a simple way to prepare a local environment to experiment before installing on dedicated servers.
+The [testing setup](testing.md) suggests a simple way to prepare a local environment to experiment before installing the clustering environment on dedicated servers.

 !!!
 Contexts